BertMoons/BinarEye/README.md

 # BinarEye training code

+This code is not fully cleaned-up yet, porting might not be trivial yet.
+Expect regular updates to improve upon this.

 ## Introduction
 Train your own __Binary Neural Networks (BNN)__ - networks trained with 1b weights and activations - in __Theano / Lasagne__.
 This code was used to train Binary Neural Networks, specifically for the BinarEye chip (reference coming up).